 It is that eye for detail, and level of high definition audio which makes this podcast stand head & shoulders above others.
-I’ve banged on about this before in my previous review, however Sizzling bacon, buzzing metal detectors, guitar band feedback noises feel so nuanced and tangible within Dirt.
+I’ve banged on about this before in my previous review, however Sizzling bacon, buzzing metal detectors, and guitar band feedback noises feel so nuanced and tangible within Dirt.

 When a character is simply walking around within a scene the effort & thought process that has gone into making you aware of different surfaces they are treading on can be heard.
 It honestly feels as if you are physically walking beside Joseph on his treasure hunt across a richly depicted landscape.

 Mr Kaiyala has an audio ninja ear for sound with the ability to create lush soundscapes that our characters encounter.
-These include, but are not limited to bustling bars, and even sea planes landings on water!
+These include, but are not limited to bustling bars, and even seaplane landings on water!
 There are few indie podcasts that offer up such a rich texture of sound & audio detail.
 The cool segway beats from Dirts previous series is back and incorporated into season two, seemingly guiding the listener from one plot scenario to the next.

 Like Aimo’s canny treasure hunt the listener is introduced to background music supplied by the super soulful Mya Tozzi who performs the track “Me and My Other” at the end of chapters ten & thirteen.
 Mya has an effortless, angelic voice which made my mind wander, transferring me somewhere else; a warm place where you can relax & sip strong cocktails type of fantasy place.
-Another ace inclusion into the cannon of this amazing podcast which blends so well into those scenes.
+Another ace inclusion into the canon of this amazing podcast which blends so well into those scenes.

 I previously knew zero about Mya Tozzi, but if you take yet another thing away from one of my reviews definitely check her out via her Bandcamp page: https://towniemusic.bandcamp.com where you can purchase tracks used within Dirt, and support an incredible artist.

-In terms of story line I won’t go into too much detail and steal the listener’s thunder and ruin the experience for you guys.
-Let’s just say Kris has cranked up the continual story line to eleven adding yet more fun escapades for our character Joseph to fall into.
-Oh and fans of the whole zebra crossing fake moustache & eyebrow combo will be happy as it surfaces again within season two.
+In terms of storyline, I won’t go into too much detail and steal the listener’s thunder and ruin the experience for you guys.
+Let’s just say Kris has cranked up the continual storyline to eleven adding yet more fun escapades for our character Joseph to fall into.
+Oh, and fans of the whole zebra crossing fake moustache & eyebrow combo will be happy as it surfaces again within season two.

 Most of the regular characters return including Antonia Flores (Megan Morales), who returns with a touch more sass than from the previous season which is fun.
-Fan favourite of mine Mrs Fixit herself; Mel (Jessi Brown) is back, and is as sarcastic as ever which is wonderful for this overtly sarcastic Brit reviewer!
+A fan favourite of mine Mrs Fixit herself; Mel (Jessi Brown) is back, and is as sarcastic as ever which is wonderful for this overtly sarcastic Brit reviewer!

 Let’s close out with opinion time.
 If season two of Dirt was an album, then Kris has certainly beaten off the curse of the difficult second album.
-What he has managed to do in my opinion is produce yet another award winning podcast which I cannot wait to listen to in its finalised form.
+What he has managed to do in my opinion is produce yet another award-winning podcast which I cannot wait to listen to in its finalised form.

 So without sounding like a Dirt fanboy I urge you to listen to this podcast if you enjoy your audio drama’s with a contemporary vibe, and shrewd nod to the past.
 Dirt will definitely be right up your alley.
 Clever writing backed by awesome audio are the last words I will leave you with if you still happen to be on the fence with smashing that download & subscribe button.

 And that’s it folks, this short review is finito!
 Let’s move into any other business.
-Recently I launched my first newsletter celebrating Halloween, and a selection of horror themed podcasts that I have reviewed this year.
-So if you haven’t checked it out yet you can sign up via my Twitter profile, or by using the small sign up box at the end of this review.
+Recently I launched my first newsletter celebrating Halloween, and a selection of horror-themed podcasts that I have reviewed this year.
+So if you haven’t checked it out yet you can sign up via my Twitter profile, or by using the small sign-up box at the end of this review.